How do you know when a student needs help?

 Listed below are some of the more prevalent signs of someone in distress.
 This list is intended to provide basic information only.

-While we all may feel depressed from time to time, "normal" depressions may consist of only one or two symptoms and usually pass within days.
+While we all may feel depressed from time to time, "normal" depression typically consists of only one or two symptoms; and, usually will pass within a few days.
 Clinically depressed students will exhibit multiple symptoms for a longer period of time.
-Some of these symptoms are sleep disturbances, poor concentration, change in appetite, loss of interest in pleasurable activities, withdrawal, poor hygiene, loss of self-esteem, and preoccupation with death.
+Some of these symptoms are depressed mood, sleep disturbances, poor concentration, change in appetite, loss of interest in pleasurable activities, withdrawal, poor hygiene, loss of self-esteem, and preoccupation with death.

 2. Agitation or Acting Out